Fairphone 3

 The Fairphone 3 and 3+ are touchscreen-based smartphones made by Fairphone.
 The phone has a modular, repairable design and is "constructed out of responsibly-sourced, conflict-free, and recycled materials where possible".
 It went on sale on 3 September 2019.
 It comes with Android 9 "Pie" installed.

 The phone has a FullHD+ screen (2160 × 1080 pixels) with Gorilla Glass, 12 MP rear camera, 3,000 mAh battery, 64 GB storage with microSD, Qualcomm Snapdragon 632 processor, 4 GB RAM, 8 MP front camera (16 MP on Fairphone 3+), NFC and dual SIM.
 At launch the Fairphone 3 retailed at £408.

 The Fairphone 3+, launched in August 2020, has upgraded front and rear cameras and speaker modules.
 The camera modules are compatible with the FP3.
 However, the improved audio primarily comes from the new core module in the FP3+ and is not upgradable as this is IMEI related.

 The Fairphone 3+ shipped with Android 10 and an increase in the amount of recycled plastic it contains, now 40%.

+Fairphone phased out the support of 3 and 3+ in August 2026.
+The company had therefore supported the devices for seven years, two years longer than it had originally promised.
+After August 2026, no further updates are released and the sale of spare parts by Fairphone stopped.